kintoandar/dockerfiles/README.md

 docker build .
 ```

+# Docker Compose
+_[Compose](https://docs.docker.com/compose/) is a tool for defining and running multi-container Docker applications._

+[These are the available Compose files](https://github.com/kintoandar/dockerfiles/tree/master/docker-compose), using the containers available in this repo, for fun and profit:

+ * Vault with Consul backend

 # Useful bash aliases
 You can find some useful bash aliases for interacting with the docker server on my [dotfiles repo](https://github.com/kintoandar/dotfiles/blob/master/.bashrc.d/docker)